Itai-Nelken/Pi-Assistant/README.md

  * 15/11/2020 - UPDATE: v1.1.4: added Zoom with box86
  * 16/11/2020 - added box86 app, fixed bug with install2.sh
  * 25/11/2020 - UPDATE: v1.1.5: bug fixes, updated box86 installer.
- * 9/1/2021 - started working on v1.2 - adding a dialog gui. check out [the branch](https://github.com/Itai-Nelken/Pi-Assistant/tree/dialog-gui-testing) if you want to test it.
+ * 9/1/2021 - started working on v1.2 - adding a dialog gui. ~~check out [the branch](https://github.com/Itai-Nelken/Pi-Assistant/tree/dialog-gui-testing) if you want to test it.~~ edit: the branch is nonexistent, I merged it.
+ * 10/1/2021 - GIANT UPDATE: finished rewriting everything for the 2nd time (:tired_face:) then figured out how to merge a conflicting branch (gave up so I downloaded the test branch and deleted it along with everything in the main branch, then I uploaded all the scripts again). at least now everything should work!

 ## Known issues and bugs
 * if you installed when the name was system-tools, then after updating to the version after the rename the icons won't change.